 How to Light a High Ceiling

-Large rooms can be nice though, right?
+Large rooms can be nice, right?
 In them, you can spread out, or have parties – they're so versatile and the decor possibilities are seemingly endless.
 But when you're charged with making a huge space feel full and cozy - like a home - things can get real.
 Suddenly, the room is an ocean, and you are drowning.

 While you can add furniture and wall hangings to your heart's content, there's nothing like a quality lighting scheme to fill a room without making it feel cluttered.